 Hundreds attended the event and took part in the laps, as well as shaving or colouring hair for a cure.

 Date: 28th March 2019

 Charity Supported: The Starlight Foundation

 Starlight Children’s Foundation is a non-profit organisation founded in 1982 for hospitalized children and their families.
 Starlight programs offer entertainment, education and technology to critically, chronically and terminally ill children.
-Marina will be volunteering at their event “Who Wants to be a Rockstar” a talent quest to help raise funds for the foundation.
+Marina volunteered at the event “Who Wants to be a Rockstar” a talent quest to help raise funds for the foundation organised by FICAPS Australia.